 In the fall of 1958, Harvard University inaugurated a new research institution devoted to the study of international relations.
-The Center for International Affairs (CFIA) has endured for half a century and ultimately has grown into the largest international affairs research center in the Faculty of Arts and Sciences (FAS).
-Although the issues facing those who study international affairs have changed significantly in the past fifty years, the core tenets of the Center’s mission have largely remained the same: developing and disseminating fundamental research on long-range problems of international relations.
+The Center for International Affairs (CFIA) has endured for over half a century and ultimately has grown into the largest international affairs research center in the Faculty of Arts and Sciences (FAS).
+Although the issues facing those who study international affairs have changed significantly in the past sixty years, the core tenets of the Center’s mission have largely remained the same: developing and disseminating fundamental research on long-range problems of international relations.
 The significance of the research conducted under the auspices of the Center over the last fifty years is remarkable, and the contributions of Center associates remain among the keystones of international relations theory.

 Ford Foundation Asks Harvard to be Part of Study

 The stimulus to establish the Center derived from the work of two faculty committees that were convened in 1954 and 1956, respectively.
 The establishment of the first committee was motivated by an invitation from the Ford Foundation, which approached Harvard in 1953 with a proposal to fund a study on the behavioral sciences at the University.
 Consequently, in early 1956 the dean of the Faculty of Arts and Sciences, McGeorge Bundy, assembled a small group of faculty members in an effort to implement the recommendations of the 1954 Faculty Committee, which resulted in yet another faculty report, this time devoted exclusively to the creation of a new research center.

 Complex US Foreign Policy Contributes to Need for International Affairs Center